reuterk/condainer/README.md

 copied between different systems, adding value to reproducibility and reusability of proven working software environments.

-Technically, Condainer uses the Python basis from `Mambaforge` (which is a free alternative to Miniconda) and installs arbitrary software defined by the user via an `environment.yml` on top.
+Technically, Condainer uses the Python basis from `Miniforge` (which is a free alternative to Miniconda) and installs arbitrary software defined by the user via an `environment.yml` on top.
 Package resolution and installation are extremely fast thanks to the